Jung Hyung-don: Hiatus

 In November 2015, Jung's agency, FNC Entertainment, announced that he was taking a break from all activities due to his anxiety disorder.
 At the time, he was a cast member or host on several television shows, including Infinite Challenge, Weekly Idol, and Please Take Care of My Refrigerator.
 Jung officially left the cast of Infinite Challenge in July 2016.

 Return

 Jung returned as the co-host of Weekly Idol in October 2016, ending his 11-month break from television activities.
 In March 2018, both Jung and Defconn left Weekly Idol.
 In May, they became hosts of the variety show Idol Room.

 Second hiatus

 On November 5, 2020, it was announced by Jung's agency FNC Entertainment that he will take another break from all activities due to anxiety disorder relapse.
 In October 2021, Jung decided not to renew his contract with FNC Entertainment.

-On November 15, 2021, Jung founded the Matched Project (MCP) agency with Kim Young-man, Kim Sung-joo, and Ahn Jung-hwan.
+On November 15, 2021, Jung founded the Matched Project (MCP) agency with Kim Yong-man, Kim Sung-joo, and Ahn Jung-hwan.